 22. MY EX ISN’T PAYING CHILD SUPPORT.
 CAN I REFUSE TO ALLOW HER TO SEE OUR KIDS UNTIL SHE PAYS UP?
 No, says Larsen.
 Child support is an independent obligation.
 Violating one obligation does not justify the violation of the other and could get you in trouble with the law for withholding visitation.

 24. I CAN’T AFFORD HEALTH INSURANCE FOR MY KIDS.
 CAN I MAKE MY EX PAY FOR IT?
 Yes, says Larsen.
-Texas law allows courts to order the noncustodial parent to maintain health insurance for the children, as long as the cost does not exceed 9 percent of the parent’s net resources.
+Texas law allows courts to order the noncustodial parent to maintain health insurance for the children, as long as the cost does not exceed [20%] of the parent’s net resources.
+(This percentage goes up depending on the number of children).
 If the parent cannot obtain reasonably priced health insurance, Larsen says judges can order additional medical support payments.
 If a parent fails to follow a court order to maintain health insurance for his or her children, that parent can be liable for all of the children’s medical expenses, Larsen notes.

 25. I WANT TO MOVE OUT OF DALLAS, BUT MY EX IS FIGHTING ME.
 CAN THE COURT REALLY MAKE ME STAY HERE?
 In a nutshell, yes, says Friedman.
 Dallas County courts are renowned for their strong domicile restrictions on children of divorced parents and will not lift them unless both parents agree.
 The upshot, says Friedman, is that it’s nearly impossible to get a court to lift the restriction if one parent objects.